VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 During this part, odd numbers (1,3,5,7) will always be on the West side of the arena while the even numbers (2,4,6,8) will be on the East side.
 Depending of your numbers, the **Alpha Sword** or **Super Blasty Charge** will **ALWAYS** be baited on the red dot located at these inter-cardinals:
 <img class='soloImg' src='{{ page.imagePath | append: 'wormholeNumbers.jpg' }}'>

-> Always use your knockback imunity when getting hit by Limit Cut.
+> Always use your knockback immunity when getting hit by Limit Cut.
-> Furthemore, odd number must face the edge of the arena to direct Alpha Sword toward the outside
+> Furthermore, odd number must face the edge of the arena to direct Alpha Sword toward the outside

 While the *Steam Chakrams* are casting, *Alexander Prime* will spawn two **Void of Repentance** on the East and West side, opposite to each other.
 Due to the fact that getting hit by **Limit Cut** and soaking a **Void of Repentance** gives Vulnerability Down debuffs, the puddles need to be soaked by these numbers: